-One of the reasons Form 1023 is so difficult to complete is its sheer length: twenty-six pages, including eleven parts of the main form and approximately 40 pages of instructions.
-The IRS estimates that taxpayers will need approximately 105 hours to do the record-keeping, learn about, prepare, assemble, and submit just the first eleven parts of the form.
+One of the reasons Form 1023 is so difficult to complete is its sheer length: seventeen pages, including ten parts of the main form and approximately 40 pages of instructions.
+The IRS estimates that taxpayers will need dozens of hours to do the record-keeping, learn about, prepare, assemble, and submit just the first eleven parts of the form.
 While the IRS’s time estimate might not be completely reliable, the Service clearly anticipates that Form 1023 requires substantial effort to properly prepare.
 Plus, the IRS now requires the Form 1023 to be submitted through its pay.gov site and the form itself is not at all user friendly.

 [callout]Prior to 2006, the 1023 application wasn’t just shorter—it was simpler, too.[/callout]